-Starting January 1, 2023, Virginia's Medicaid program will transition to Cardinal Care, a new brand that encompasses all health coverage programs for all Medicaid members.
-Some MCOs will begin issuing cards with the new logo to members in late 2022.
-However, the old blue-and-white Medicaid ID cards will continue to be valid.
+Virginia's Medicaid program is transitioning to Cardinal Care, a new brand that encompasses all health coverage programs for all Medicaid members.
+Some MCOs began issuing cards with the new logo to members in late 2022.
+However, the old blue-and-white Medicaid ID cards are still valid.

 To learn more about Cardinal Care, including answers to Frequently Asked Questions, visit the Cardinal Care Transition page.